At the age of 53

 During Christmas celebrations a few years ago, I took some time to sit and compare notes with my mother – on our different lives at the age of 53.

-My mother was 75 at the time, but she’s always looked years younger, so I am selfishly hoping that she has passed on her ageing genes to us all (one of my daughters made the same comment).
+My mother was 75 at the time, but she’s always looked years younger.
+I am selfishly hoping that she has passed on her ageing genes to us all.
+My daughters all feel the same!

 We were both married at roughly the same age, I was 19 & mum was 20.5 and we both had our 3 children at similar ages.
 Mum had her three children, 2 girls and a boy, within a span of 3 years 9 months while I had my three girls within 5 years.
 We had both completed our families by the time we were 27.

 Another difference is that mum didn’t get to go to university as it wasn’t considered necessary to educate a girl at that time.
 Mum believes that if you educate a girl you educate a family.
 Mum wanted my sister Sharon and I to go to university after finishing school but we weren’t interested at the time for various reasons.
 Both of us left it quite late in life to go to university but it was something we decided we were ready to do at that time of our lives.
 Warren, our brother, went to the university of hard knocks and has done very well for himself as a result.

 The similarities include: